External Ids for RPS9 Gene

 Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
 Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
 This gene encodes a ribosomal protein that is a component of the 40S subunit.
 The protein belongs to the S4P family of ribosomal proteins.
 It is located in the cytoplasm.
 Variable expression of this gene in colorectal cancers compared to adjacent normal tissues has been observed, although no correlation between the level of expression and the severity of the disease has been found.
 As is typical for genes encoding ribosomal proteins, multiple processed pseudogenes derived from this gene are dispersed through the genome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RPS9 Gene

 RPS9 (Ribosomal Protein S9) is a Protein Coding gene.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include structural constituent of ribosome and translation regulator activity.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Metabolism.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.